Home Compare GF.SW vs IP.MI

 Profitability

-Both are strong on valuation, but Georg Fischer AG still ranks higher.
+Both rank well on profitability, but Georg Fischer AG still sits higher.

 Profitability — Dominant Gap